-We have 23 classes from Kindergarten to Year 6, including the HIVE (a Kindergarten to Year 2 class) and the HUB (a Year 3-6 class), where students are supported to further develop the skills needed to become successful learners.
+We have 20 classes from Kindergarten to Year 6, including the HIVE (a Year 1 to Year 2 class) and the HUB (a Year 3-6 class), where students are supported to further develop the skills needed to become successful learners.
+We also have Kindergarten Yellow, a class for children with additional needs enrolled in the Eileen O'Connor School.